Stanford has committed significant resources to ensure your day-to-day safety and to prepare for and respond effectively in the event of an emergency.

 All residences with interior corridors have electronic guest entry systems, called DoorKing, that give residents control over who can and cannot enter the building and common areas.

-Safety and evacuation instructions are posted in each residence hall room, in apartments in multi-story buildings, and on this website.
+Safety and evacuation instructions are posted in each residence hall room and in apartments in multi-story buildings.

 Residence hallways and exit routes are inspected daily to ensure that they are clear of obstructions.